-How to Clean your Blinds
+How to Clean your Products

 Cleaning Wooden Venetian Blinds

-Cleaning Aluminium Venetian Blinds
+Cleaning other Venetian Blinds

+You may have faux-wood or metal venetian blinds.
 Can be placed into a bath or similar with some warm soapy water, taking care at all times to ensure that you don't bend or kink any of the slats.
 Slosh the water gently from side to side and allow to soak.
 Remove the blind and carefully wipe the slats clean with a soft cloth - note: it may be easier to wipe the slats dry after you have re-hung the blind, placing a towel on the window seal to catch the drips.
 Hang the blind to finish drying the cords.
 There are some companies that will professionally clean your blinds for you, though this can be quite an expensive and specialised task.
 If you were already thinking of having a change, then venetian blinds can be very good value, click here to see more of the ranges we offer.

 Cleaning Roman Blinds

 Most roman blind fabrics can be removed for cleaning.
 Normally they are dry clean or hand-wash only however some are machine washable.
 Check the label first.
 Top tip: Take note how you dismantle the blind so that you remember how to rebuild after cleaning.
 Many suppliers use something as simple as vecro to secure the fabric onto the headrail.

 Most roller blind fabrics can be easily wiped clean with warm water and a soft hand wash detergent.
 Roller Blind fabrics are usually treated to stop fraying at the edges which adds a certain stiffness to the fabric and means that most are not machine washable.
 Check the label first if there is one.
 Top tip: Most Roller blinds can be easily uncliped from their brackets so that you lie them flat for cleaning.
 Blind Technique recommend this so as not to damage or crease the fabric.